-- Portfolios are assessed by a panel of Departmental assessors according to the specified assessment criteria. - Candidates who are competent in all tasks and projects are accepted. - Candidates who are not competent in all tasks and projects are not accepted. - Candidates who are competent in some but not all tasks and projects are re-assessed and accepted based on the highest number of competent tasks and projects in a descending order.
+- Portfolios are assessed by a panel of Departmental assessors according to the specified assessment criteria. - Candidates who are competent in all tasks and projects are accepted. - Candidates who are not competent in all tasks and projects are not accepted.

 ^{}Recommended subjects: Engineering Graphics and Design, Mechanical Technology, Consumer Studies, History